 Board members applying for stipends will need to submit a budget request as early as possible prior to the meeting or activity to the NAEPSDP Treasurer.
 This should include an estimate of all travel-related expenses for the meeting in question.
 This will be shared with the Board and a decision will be made by the next Board meeting after the request is received.

 If available, the travel expense stipend will be awarded as a check to the Board member to offset actual travel expenses, up to the amount of the stipend.
 If the total actual travel expenses incurred are less than the amount of the approved stipend, the amount of the stipend will be the lesser of the two amounts.
-To receive the stipend check, the board member must submit to the treasurer, within 30 days after the travel has been completed, copies of all receipts related to the travel involved and a brief outline of the travel itinerary (i.e., date(s), locations, purpose of travel, list of expenses incurred, etc.).
+To receive the stipend check, the board member must submit to the Treasurer, within 30 days after the travel has been completed, copies of all receipts related to the travel involved and a brief outline of the travel itinerary (i.e., date(s), locations, purpose of travel, list of expenses incurred, etc.).

 The relative priority for considering travel stipend requests will be for required meetings that a Board member needs to attend for which they need financial support.
 This could include: the annual summer Board meeting, NAEPSDP annual conference, JOE Board meetings, JCEP meetings, state affiliate meetings or other meetings or activities that the NAEPSDP Board determines are necessary for a Board member to attend as a representative of